WebOrigami/docs/src/content/concepts/tutorial.md

 ## A small simplification

-You can make the `@tree/map` expressions in `site.ori` slightly simpler.
-Whenever you are passing a function to `@tree/map` that takes a single argument like:
+You can make the `@map` expressions in `site.ori` slightly simpler.
+Whenever you are passing a function to `@map` that takes a single argument like:

 ```
 =greet.js(_/name)